smallhadroncollider/taskell/docs/html/index.md

 ## Acknowledgements

 Built using [Brick](https://github.com/jtdaugherty/brick).
 Thanks to [Jonathan Daugherty](https://github.com/jtdaugherty) for answering all my questions and pointing me in the right direction.
 Also thanks to [Jack Leigh](https://github.com/leighman) and [Thom Wright](https://github.com/ThomWright) for helping me get started.
+Also thanks to [Katja Durrani](https://github.com/katjad) for submitting Taskell to [`homebrew-core`](https://github.com/Homebrew/homebrew-core).